Updated: Mar 28

 If you are looking for a specific type of training such as sports-specific training, or if you have an injury you might want to consider in-person training over online coaching.
 An in-person trainer can give you the hands-on guidance and support that you need to recover from an injury or to help you train for a specific sport.
 They can also provide you with specialized equipment and facilities that are not available through online coaching.
 Often times with sports specific training, you would require a full gymnasium or outdoor space.

 The Social Aspect of Working Out with Others

 "Via zoom training, you and your friend from across the country could even workout together!"

 Another advantage of in-person or zoom training is the social aspect.
 Many people find that working out with other people is more motivating and enjoyable than working out alone.
 In-person training allows you to train with other people who have similar goals, which can be a great way to stay motivated and accountable.
 That being said, many trainers offer semi-private personal training both in person and on zoom.
-Via zoom training, you and your friend from across the country could even workout together!
+Via zoom training, you and your friend or family memeber from across the country could even workout together!

 Considerations When Choosing Between Online Fitness Coaching and In-Person Training